Last updated: June 12, 2023

-A few small handwritten signs can help make your house party feel more welcoming to guests.
+A few small handwritten party signs can help make your house party feel more welcoming to guests.

 You’ll also reduce the number of interruptions by over 50%, ensuring that guests will know where the bathrooms are located.

 When you use these signs, your guests will think more highly of you!
 They’ll know that your party is well-structured and well-organized.

 Do this first: Walk through the space